KarenHarley/Coding-Quiz-Challenge/README.md

 ## JavaScript Quiz

-Using this application, test your basic knowledge of JavaScript with this small quiz!!
-In just 75 seconds you will have the opportunity to confirm how much you really know about the programing language Javascript.
+With this application, you can challenge your fundamental knowledge of JavaScript through an engaging, timed quiz.
+In just 75 seconds, put your skills to the test and discover how well you truly understand the JavaScript programming language.

 ### How it works: